 Through our online waste shop you can book organic waste solutions in 120 litre bins.
 We currently offer the service in Sydney, Melbourne and Adelaide metro regions.

-Potential cost savings: Significant amounts of food or organic waste in general waste bins can significantly increase the weight of the bins and hence the cost of collection.
+Significant amounts of food or organic waste in general waste bins can significantly increase the weight of the bins and hence the cost of collection.
 If the food-waste can be separated from the General Waste you could receive considerable discounts on your General Waste bins.

 As the weight and the volume in General Waste will be reduced, you may be able to reduce a service per week etc. You should also remember that if the food waste is removed, the bin will not smell as much and hence may not need to be collected as regularly.
 Check out our blog on wheelie bin cleaning for more info in this regard.

-Health and safety improvements: heavy bins are the primary cause of push and pull injuries such as strains.
+Heavy bins are the primary cause of push and pull injuries such as strains.
 By removing organic and food waste from General Waste bins – the average weight of your larger bins will decrease (food waste is picked up in smaller bins such as 120 litre bins – check out article on wheelie bin sizes here).
 This is one of the easiest ways to reduce injuries, particularly if you have to move large bins around your sites.